beckn/missions/docs/starter_kit/starter_kit.md

 ### Provider Platform's Journey

-As a Provider Platform after you unbundle your Provider side application will have a supplier facing application with a backend server providing some of the following:
+As a Provider Platform after you unbundle your Provider side application will have a provider facing application with a backend server providing some of the following:

 - Ability to return back catalog on search requests
 - Ability to support order creation